grumets/phenology-e-shape/README.md

 - Generate a zonal time series.
 - Calculate phenology products:  Greenup, Maturity, Senescence.

-The code is written in Python.
+The code is written in Python.<br />
-In odc and dias folders: the code is written using Jupyter notebooks.
+In odc and dias folders: the code is written using Jupyter notebooks.<br />
 In the VLAB folder, the Python script and the specific folder and files are to be executed through the virtual laboratory: https://vlab.geodab.eu/